davidly/ntvao/README.md

     of whether the real Monitor is installed.

     Tracing with -t -i to ntvao.log disassembles code as it runs, so you can see how things work, or don't work.

+    The name is from ntvdm -- the Windows NT Virtual DOS Machine.

     The -p switch will show runtime information.
 In this example, the app took 22 seconds to run, but on a real Apple 1 it would have taken three and a half hours.